meticulo3366/covid19-with-pulsar/README.md

-## Step 9: Load the data into Cassandra
+## Step 8: Create the cassandra Keyspace and Table

 ```
 CREATE KEYSPACE IF NOT EXISTS zekedean